 The Great Morel is going to start this learning process by highlighting some of these studies – from the labs of Universities, to the labs of homes and garages, from the self-taught enthusiast to the morel hunter who just needs to know more…The Great Morel hopes to expose their findings and data.
 That said, we will start with soil and air temperature, that’s right – Soil and Air.

 When most shroomers head to the woods in the spring they are in it for the joy of the hunt and the rewards morels bring to the kitchen table.
 However, take Allison Plummer (1) from western Pennsylvania, who is a self-described former tech-nerd turned mushroom enthusiast, who then subsequently decided to opt outside permanently and start a regenerative farm – Trail Head Croft.
 She wanted to understand temperatures more to establish the predictability of when the best time to look for morels in her region.
-In her words her purpose and method was…
+In her words her purpose and methodology was…

 “In order to predict the morel season for my area, I’m looking to collect historic crowdsourced morel observations over the past 4-5 years and compare those observations dates to their corresponding accumulated temperature degree days per geographic area to help establish some understanding of the temperature range at which morels tend to emerge for my area of western PA.
 Since open sourced datasets are a bit hard to come by, I was hoping to use The Great Morel’s yearly observation maps as a source of truth, granted those observations can be fairly easily exported.“